AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 <div><cite>&mdash;Author, <a href="http://adage.com/article/media/private-equity-plowing-money-buzzfeed-vox/297034/">"Sizing Up VC-Backed Publishers' Prospects,"</a> Advertising Age</cite></div>
 </blockquote>

-Newspapers, which make money, are competing against companies that lose money.
-Yet we urge papers to follow the lead of these losers: be more engaged, more agile, more millenial.
+Newspapers are not-only competing against money losers but also being urged to imittate their unprofitable practices: be more engaged, more millenial, more [insert buzzword here].

 USA Today